 ABO, the American Board of Opticianry, certifies opticians — those who dispense and work with spectacles.

 NCLE, the National Contact Lens Examiners, certifies those ophthalmic dispensers who fit and work with contact lenses.

-Successful completion of both ABO and NCLE examinations are required to become licensed in Arizona.
+Successful completion of both ABO and NCLE or NCSORB examinations are required to become licensed in Arizona.

-How does someone take the ABO and NCLE exams?
+How does someone take the ABO and NCLE or NCSORB exams?

-How can an optician or establishment change the address on record?
+How can an optician or establishment report any changes on their profile?

 You may go on elicense.az.gov under Service Request or contact the Board office by e-mail: [email protected] or phone call to 602-542-8158.
 Include your name, license number, old address, phone number and new address with current phone number or any other status changes.